 Freshman Democratic Congressman Mark Takano of Riverside — a longtime educator and community college trustee — notes the GOP bill would cap federal student loans at eight-and-a-half percent.
 "The Republicans are proposing basically a variable interest rate," Takano said.
 "So their plan is worse than doing nothing."

 Democrats complain the bill is coming to the floor for a vote without a hearing.

 It's Election Day in Los Angeles.
 The polls are open until 8 p.m.

 Good morning, readers.
 Welcome to the Maven's Morning Coffee -- a listing of the important headlines, news conferences, public meetings and announcements you need to know to fuel up and tackle your day.

 The Maven's Morning Coffee is also available as a daily email.
 Click here to subscribe.

-Today is Wednesday, May 15, and here is what's happening in Los Angeles:
+Today is Tuesday, May 21, and here is what's happening in Los Angeles: